Hiwonder-docs/LanderPi/source/docs/10_MoveIt_&_Gazebo_Simulation.md

 <img src="../_static/media/chapter_10/section_2/media/image40.png" style="width:500px" class="common_img"/>

 The description above refers to a link named wheel_left_front_link, which includes inertial, visual, and collision properties.
-The link’s geometry is represented by a mesh file.
+The link's geometry is represented by a mesh file.

 1. name="wheel_left_front_link": Specifies the name of the link.

 2. \<inertial\>: Defines the inertial properties, including mass and inertia matrix.

-3. \<origin\> (inertial): Specifies the position and rotation of the link’s inertial frame.
+3. \<origin\> (inertial): Specifies the position and rotation of the link's inertial frame.
 In this example, the xyz coordinates are 3.88969803044453E-05 -0.00231155374534464 3.49803495641177E-05 and the rpy rotation angles are 0 0 0.

 4. \<mass\>: Defines the mass of the link, specifically 0.0379481315569691.